 - Positive Reinforcement Engagement

-- Many cows may enjoy interacting with their human caregivers.
-One way to build a strong human-pig bond and boost cognitive functioning in your cow residents is to engage in clicker “learning”.
+- Many goat may enjoy interacting with their human caregivers.
+One way to build a strong human-goat bond and boost cognitive functioning in your goat residents is to engage in clicker “learning”.
 Clicker learning and positive reinforcement are not interchangeable words.
 However, a clicker can be a useful tool during positive reinforcement engagement!